issey-wu/Apple-Inventory-Platform/README.md

 ### Edit Device Form with Validation:
 ![Edit Device Form](screenshots/edit_form.png)
-The edit form allows administrators to modify existing device information with assurance.
+The edit form allows admins to modify existing device information with assurance.
 Real-time validation occurs when users enter a field, showing validation errors immediately.
 This ensures data integrity while providing a smooth user experience.
 Before editing, all fields are pre-populated with the current device data, making it easy to update only what needs changing.

 ### RESTful API:
 ![REST API](screenshots/rest_api.png)